thomasbattram/thesis/index/thesis.knit.md

 ## Abstract {#abstract-04}
 Understanding the nature of EWAS associations is imperative for biological inference from these studies.
 This understanding may also impact future study design.
-Of the data in the EWAS Catalog, 9.9% of reported associations are from CpGs measured by unreliable probes and 20.8737864% of studies did not account for both batch effects and cellular composition.
+Of the data in the EWAS Catalog, 9.9% of reported associations are from CpGs measured by unreliable probes and 21% of studies did not account for both batch effects and cellular composition.
 Suggesting, some associations may be false positives.
 However, characteristics of DNA methylation also likely partly explain some EWAS associations - heritability and variability of DNA methylation explained 0.084% of the variance of effect EWAS effect sizes.
+Differentially methylated positions (DMPs) were found to be present in actively transcribed promoter regions, enhancer regions and in over 100 transcription factor binding sites more than expected by chance, suggesting targeting these sites for measurement of DNA methylation may be more likely to yield results in future EWAS.
 This study also identifies associations at sites common to multiple traits. cg06500161 _ABCG1_ associated with 71 traits, which were all traits relating to weight, metabolites or type-2-diabetes.
 This highlights the potential to use the data collected for the EWAS Catalog in __Chapter \@ref(ewas-catalog)__ to generate new hypotheses and connect DNA methylation changes to the broad range of potential phenotypic changes.

 ## Introduction {#introduction-04}
 Learning from successes and mistakes helps drive forward development.
 Hundreds of epigenome-wide association studies (EWAS) have been conducted in the last 10-15 years, yet no cross-EWAS studies, comparing results across a large group of EWAS results has been performed.
 By exploring the patterns of association across a large group of EWAS, one can discover potential explanations for the results found, that may shed light on failings in the literature as well as shared epigenetic architectures across traits.